MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/parabolic_bowl.rst

 The :py:class:`compass.ocean.tests.parabolic_bowl.default.Default`
-test performs a series of 3 day-long runs where an initial mound of water ocsillates in a parabolic bowl.
+test performs a series of 3 day-long runs where an initial mound of water oscillates in a parabolic bowl.
 The resolution of the problem (by default, between 5 and 20 km).
 Modeled results are compared with a known exact solution to demonstrate convergence.
 See :ref:`ocean_parabolic_bowl_default`. for config options and more details on the test case.